AppSyntax/PMRC/README.md

-# Layouts Directory
+# Types Directory

-This is a layouts reserved directory.
+This is a types reserved directory.